Environmental Atlas

 Welcome

-These pages present a wealth of information and comprehensive details on individual environmental topics compiled by our own expert departments, those of the Senate Department for the Environment, Mobility, Consumer Protection and…
+These pages present a wealth of information on individual environmental topics compiled by our own departments, of the Senate Department for Urban Mobility, Transport, Climate Action and the Environment, and other authorities.

 More information Image: Umweltatlas Berlin